therealnin3/Pong/README.md

 2. Open the project in your preferred C++ IDE.
 3. Build and compile the code.
 4. Run the executable file to start the game.

+## What I've learned and will improve in the future

+During the development of this project, I learned about the importance of using header files to separate the declaration and implementation of classes and functions.
+This allows for better organization and modularity in the codebase.
+I also gained an understanding of forward declarations, which are useful when dealing with cyclic referencing between classes.
+In the future, I plan to make the codebase more extensible by creating additional classes.